Properties

 - Select Palette to choose a color or enter a hex or RGB codes.
 Use the Mixer panel to drag to a general color area and then enter a specific hex or RGB code.

-On either the Palette or Mixer panels you are able to click the plus sign under Custom colors to save the currently specified color value as a custom color for later use.
+On either the Palette or Mixer panels you can click the plus sign under Custom colors to save the currently specified color value as a custom color for later use.

 Drawing with the Color of dimensions set to red, the Font changed to APMONO, the Text height increased to 4.5, and the Arrowhead length set to 4.5000.
 Second image illustrates 'Oblique' selected as the Arrowhead type.

-Use Text alignment, under Gaps and extensions, to specify whether to align the dimension text with either the dimension line, or align it horizontally along the bottom edge of the drawing sheet:
+- Text alignment - Specify whether to align the dimension text with either the dimension line, or align it horizontally along the bottom edge of the drawing sheet.

 Drawing with Text alignment set to Horizontal, and Text gap and Geometry gap set to 0.75, and Extension past line increased to 1.5